LEDCoyote/LEDCoyote.github.io/about.md

 Hi, I'm Charlie.
 I'm a parent, engineer, and just-starting-out writer.
 I live in Austin, TX and Bozeman, MT.
 I like coyotes (an essay on that later), hence the site title, and am fascinated by the invertebrate world.

-I'm a part of various organizations and companies, but the opinions expressed here are entirely my own.
+I'm a associated with various organizations and companies, but the opinions expressed here are entirely my own.

 ## Other Worlds Than These
 - [Twitter](https://twitter.com/ledcoyote)